Yosemite Half Dome Backpacking

 Yosemite Half Dome Backpacking Itinerary:

-Day 1 Welcome to Yosemite, where our backpacking adventure begins with a trip orientation in the fabled Yosemite Valley along with dinner in camp.
+Day 1 Welcome to Yosemite with a trip orientation and dinner in camp.

-Day 2 Head off on the trail and into Yosemite's beautiful backcountry.
+Day 2 Head out on the trail and into Yosemite's beautiful backcountry.

 Although we do our very best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control.
 There are numerous beautiful and suitable routes available to our guides, and these routes may be utilized instead of those published in this itinerary when circumstances or conditions warrant.
 This trip is operated rain or shine.